 This document both introduces the object-oriented model that Objective-C is based upon and fully documents the language.
 It concentrates on the Objective-C extensions to C, not on the C language itself.

 Because this isn’t a document about C, it assumes some prior acquaintance with that language.
-However, it doesn’t have to be an extensive acquaintance.
-Object-oriented programming in Objective-C is sufficiently different from procedural programming in ANSI C that you won’t be hampered if you’re not an experienced C programmer.
+Object-oriented programming in Objective-C is, however, sufficiently different from procedural programming in ANSI C that you won’t be hampered if you’re not an experienced C programmer.

 Organization of This Document

-Where this document discusses functions, methods, and other programming elements, it makes special use of computer voice and italic fonts.
+This document makes special use of computer voice and italic fonts.
 Computer voice denotes words or characters that are to be taken literally (typed as they appear).
 Italic denotes words that represent something else or can be varied.
 For example, the syntax:

 @interface and the two parentheses are required, but that you can choose the class name and category name.